-- Any non-discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary for the benefit or account of a U.S. person. - Any discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary organized, incorporated or resident in the United States, unless such account is held for the benefit or account of a non-U.S. person.
+- Any natural person resident in the United States. - Any partnership or corporation organized or incorporated under the laws of the United States. - Any non-discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary for the benefit or account of a U.S. person. - Any discretionary account or similar account (other than an estate or trust) held by a dealer or other fiduciary organized, incorporated or resident in the United States, unless such account is held for the benefit or account of a non-U.S. person.

-"U.S. person" excludes, among other persons, U.S. citizens resident in other countries 19 and an employee benefit plan established and administered in accordance with the law of a country other than the United States and the customary practices and documentation of such country.
-20
+"U.S. person" excludes, among other persons, U.S. citizens resident in other countries19 and an employee benefit plan established and administered in accordance with the law of a country other than the United States and the customary practices and documentation of such country.20